 This beautiful picture of a graben near Zanjan, Iran was taken by Mehdi Jahangiri and Reza Alipour.
 These are pretty clean faults, but if you look closely you will see that they are not perfectly planar.

-Changes in dip occur across layer boundaries, and particularly as the right-dipping fault enters the lower bleached layer.
+Changes in dip occur across layer boundaries, and particularly as the left-dipping fault enters the lower bleached layer.

 This post has at least two purposes; 1) to show a nice picture of normal faults, and 2) to show that simple restoration may be both fun and useful.